 In addition to the startup volume, which holds a bootable copy of the operating system along with your applications and data, your Mac’s disk contains a hidden recovery partition that you can boot from in order to reinstall macOS, perform a quick check of connected disks, and more.

-But what it the recovery partition gets damaged?
+But what if the recovery partition gets damaged, for instance?
 Enter Internet Recovery Mode (or macOS Recovery over the Internet), an Internet-based version of Recovery Mode found on newer Macs, which loads recovery tools from Apple’s servers.